Teenager believed to be among four dead in Channel migrant boat tragedy

 The RNLI’s Simon Ling said the scenes faced by arriving lifeboat crews were “harrowing”.

+The incident was “hugely traumatic” for all involved and lifeboat crews had to get those rescued “out of the water as quickly as possible” and “deal with various states including being very cold and hypothermic”, he said.

-“Ahead of any investigation or review of what happened, it’s fair to say that the fishing boat and the actions of its crew undoubtedly saved countless lives, and the RNLI would very much want to recognise that.”
+“Ahead of any investigation or review of what happened, it’s fair to say that the fishing boat and the actions of its crew undoubtedly saved countless lives, and the RNLI would very much want to recognise that,” Mr Ling added.

 Two casualties were taken to the William Harvey Hospital in Ashford, bosses there said.